 4. Self Discipline and Organisation

 Controlling your schedule and being in charge of what you learn and when you learn makes visual learning a positive advantage when compared to classroom learning.
 Classroom learning involves set times that you may or may not be able to adhere to, while visual and auditory learning on the go puts you in the best position to judge which classes you need the most and educate yourself at the most convenient time for you.

 Remember: Being in charge of your own study schedule puts you in the best position to judge your strengths and challenges both, in an educational setting and at work.

 5. Cost Benefits

-Since visual learning is always at your fingertips, the accessibility is a major boon; all one requires is a simple internet connection and an economical phone or laptop, this also leads to saving time and the saying “time is money” does have immense truth to it.
-Visual learning does not require one to physically carry books around; through dynamic searching and referencing, everything can be achieved quickly and easily.
-This is even more so the case for the modern youth to whom these tech-savvy skill sets are a given necessity in their day to day life.
+Since visual learning is always at your fingertips, accessibility is a major boon; all one requires is a simple internet connection and an economical phone or laptop, this also leads to saving time, and the saying “time is money” does have immense truth to it.
+Visual learning does not require one to physically carry books around; through dynamic searching and referencing; everything can be achieved quickly and easily.
+This is even more so the case for the modern youth to whom these tech-savvy skill sets are a given necessity in their day-to-day life.

 In conclusion, visual learning has many advantages compared to classroom learning.
 Since our brain is mainly an image processor, and our cortexes are wired for vision, many studies have indicated that visual lessons stimulate your brain much more than rote classroom learning.